FirmwareHandoff/firmware_handoff/source/transfer_list.rst

    * - alignment
      - 0x1
      - 0x7
-     - The maximum alignment required by any TE in the TL, specified as a power of two.
-For a newly created TL, the alignment requirement is `8` so this value should be set to `3`.
-It must be updated whenever a new TE is added with a larger requirement than the current value.
+     - The greatest alignment requirement imposed by any TE in the TL, specified as a power of two.
+For a newly created TL, the alignment requirement is `8` byte-aligned so this value should be set to `3`.
+This field must be updated whenever a new TE is added with a larger requirement than the current value.

    * - used_size
      - 0x4